RyouSkye/RyouSkye/README.md

 Wait for me not updating this for five years and then nothing applying anymore.
 Hi future me you do this all the time

 edit: this is future me. past me was right.
-I'm a jr/unlabled PHP dev and have been working in that job for two years and rarely do side projects
+I'm now a PHP dev and have been working in that job since 2022 and rarely do side projects - maybe stuff will come at one point!